 2015 was the key year for comprehensively deepening reforms.
-Under the direction of the Central Committee leaders, China’s plans for comprehensively deepen reforms had reached the phase of full implementation following its pilot reforms and other fundamental efforts in 2013 and 2014 such as the top-down design for modernizing the national governance system and capabilities, development planning and blueprints drawing.
-The reform had realized a series of strong and influential achievements, is now showing various signs of a healthy growth: it is blooming and making various breakthroughs on all levels, rushing forward steadily and taking roots deep within society.
-The reform, in terms of breadth, covers multiple areas such as China’s economy, political system, administrative sphere, society, judiciary, ecology, culture and opening-up.
+Under the direction of the Central Committee leaders, China’s plans for comprehensively deepening reforms had reached the phase of full implementation following its pilot reforms and other fundamental efforts in 2013 and 2014 such as the top-down design for modernizing the national governance system and capabilities, development planning and blueprints drawing.
+The reform had realized a series of strong and influential achievements.
+It is now showing various signs of a healthy growth: it is blooming and making various breakthroughs on all levels, rushing forward steadily and taking roots deep within society.
+The reform, in terms of breadth, covers multiple areas such as China’s economy, administration, political realm, society, legal system, ecology, culture and opening-up.
 In terms of depth, various reforms are all linked to some of the society’s deepest problems.
-These reforms involve major restructuring of the current interest structure, and display the determination and confidence on the part of the Central Committee in resolving difficult conflicts and persistently pushing forward with the reforms.
-At the same time, the Central Committee had concentrated its efforts in implementing the already-introduced reform plans and making them take root locally.
+These reforms involve major restructuring of the current structure of interests, and display the determination and confidence on the part of the Central Committee in resolving difficult conflicts and persistently pushing forward with the reforms.
+At the same time, the Central Committee had concentrated its efforts in implementing the issued reform plans and making them take root locally.
 These plans had greatly influenced China’s political and economic opening-up.
 It can be said that in 2015, China’s reforms had completed its leap from general design to comprehensive development, and had helped the reform based on the overarching goal of modernizing China’s national governance systems and national governance capabilities enter into a new phase.

 The reforms to modernize national governance systems and capabilities mark the beginning of a new era.
-With enhancing Shenzhen’s as well as the whole of China’s innovation in reforms as its mission, the Shenzhen Innovation and Development Institution acts as a constructive and unique societal think-tank.
+With enhancing Shenzhen’s as well as the country’s innovation in reforms as its mission, the Shenzhen Innovation and Development Institution acts as a constructive and unique social public policy think tank.
 It followed closely China’s glorious journey in reform and innovation in the new era and was dedicated to making its share of contributions to China’s magnificent reforms.
 In order to achieve this, starting in 2014, the SZIDI hosts an annual gathering of experts in relevant fields coming in from all across China.
 These experts gather to write and publish the China Reforms Report, a report which talks of the new developments in reforms in major fields such as politics, economics, society, culture and ecology happening under the guidance of the overarching goal of modernizing national governance every year.
-Our goal is to make the China Reforms Reportinto a trustworthy record of the major reforms occurring in China, a societal third-party assessment report on China’s reforms, a vital research report which provides various key reform recommendations to the country, and a literature masterpiece which provides theoretical thoughts on deepening reforms.
+Our goal is to make the Report on China’s Reform into a trustworthy record of the major reforms occurring in China, a societal third-party assessment report on China’s reforms, a vital research report which provides various key reform recommendations to the country, and a literature masterpiece which provides theoretical thoughts on deepening reforms.

-On the basis of the 2014 China Reform Report which had ‘The First Year in the Modernization of China’s National Governance’ as its theme, the 2015 report had chosen ‘From General Design to Comprehensive Development’ as its theme.
-In the report, the first part makes an objective assessment of China’s reforms in ten major areas and talks about the existing achievements and problems; the second part goes further to raise nine recommendations for how to further comprehensively deepen reforms/ the third part proposes five reform measures to solve the major problems and difficulties faced when comprehensively deepening reforms in 2015.
+On the basis of the 2014 Report on China’s Reform which had ‘The First Year in the Modernization of China’s National Governance’ as its theme, the 2015 Report had chosen ‘From General Design to Comprehensive Development’ as its theme.
+In the report, the first part makes an objective assessment of China’s reforms in ten major areas and addessing achievements and problems; the second part raise nine recommendations on how to further comprehensively deepen reforms; the third part proposes five reform measures to solve the major problems and difficulties during the implementation of comprehensively deepening reforms in 2015.

 Comprehensively Deepening Reforms Evaluation 2015